Quick facts about the new MDR

 Some of the key changes include:

 - Product scope expansion.
-The definition of medical devices and active implantable medical devices will be significantly expanded to include devices that do not have a medical intended purpose and devices designed for the purpose of “prediction” of a disease or other health condition.
+The definition of medical devices and active implantable medical devices will be significantly expanded to include devices that do not have a medical intended purpose.

 - Reclassification of devices according to risk, contact duration and invasiveness.
 The MDR will require device manufacturers to review the updated classification rules and update their technical documentation accordingly by considering the fact that class III and implantable devices will have higher clinical requirements and a regular scrutiny process.